 The breeching should be adjusted so you can put 3 or so fingers between the breeching and horse’s rear.
 If it’s too loose it will engage too late.
 It will also slap the horse when driving over rough ground as it engages and disengages.
 If it’s too tight then it will hinder the horse’s movement and can make them irritable.

 Sometimes there can be a lot of pressure on the hips straps at the top of the hip.
 I see this happen when the hold back straps are angled downward on the shafts.
 This happens quite a bit with marathon style shafts.
 You want the hold back straps to come straight from the breeching to the footmans loops.
-If your footmans loops are too far back on the shafts then you can either have someone re-weld loops in the correct spot or if you are driving a mini then you can get the sliding footmans loops from Patty’s Pony Place.
+If your footmans loops are too far back on the shafts then you can have someone re-weld loops in the correct spot.

 More on your footmans loops.
 Often they are not in the correct spot on the shafts.
 Especially if you have an easy entry cart from Kingston Saddlery as I do.
 The footmans loops are too far back, towards the front of the cart.
 This makes it hard to adjust the breeching correctly.